 “I truly love what I do and although my responsibilities can be challenging both emotionally and with balancing our unpredictable schedules, I see what I do as a true vocation being able to compassionately help individuals and families at what is probably the most difficult time in their lives.”

 Bob lives in Plainville with his wife, Lisa, who is a public school teacher in South Attleboro and his two children, Zachary and Julia.
-Bob tries to spend most of his free time with his family and also volunteers as an assistant coach in the local baseball and soccer leagues.
-He is a former member of the Plainville Housing Authority and tries to stay active in his local community and town affairs.
+He tries to spend most of his free time with his family and had volunteered in the local baseball and soccer leagues in his town when his children were young.
+Bob is a former member of the Plainville Housing Authority and tries to stay active in his local community and town affairs.

 To read more about each location please click on links the links below.